PUTTING PEOPLE AND THE WORLD WE LIVE IN AT THE HEART OF WHAT WE DO

 Electronics Watch brings together public sector buyers and civil society organisations in electronics production regions with experts in human rights and global supply chains.
 It guides public procurement demand for decent working conditions in electronics supply chains.
 The University is affiliated with Electronics Watch as detailed on our responsible procurement webpage and through our membership of the Southern Universities Purchasing Consortium.
 The University of Reading is a full member of SUPC.

 We have signed onto the ‘Can’t Buy My Silence’ pledge to stop using Non-Disclosure Agreements (NDAs) for complaints about sexual harassment, bullying and other forms of misconduct.
-Further information can be found in this blog by the Vice Chancellor and more about the University's #NeverOK campaign.
+Further information can be found in this blog by the Vice Chancellor, the University's #NeverOK campaign and our commitment is shown in this article.

 We report data on staff records to the Higher Education Statistic Agency (HESA) which includes information on proportion of staff on fixed term contracts.
 This information is publicly available on the HESA website under staff records.